foospidy/DbDat/README.md

 run: `python dbdat.py -p <profie name>`

-to view the report cd to reports directory and run `python -m SimpleHTTPServer 9000` (or choose a port number you prefer)
+to view the report cd to reports directory and run `python -m SimpleHTTPServer 9000` (or choose a port number you prefer).
+Then open your browser and navigate to http://localhost:9000